-Reduced interchange is just one of the many perks of accepting commercial cards at your business.
+Reduced interchange is just one of the many perks of processing B2B enhanced data transactions at your business.

-Employees can use all three online, for MO/TO payments or in store for business-related purchases in line with spending limits and other restrictions set by the employer.
-But they’re processed differently than traditional consumer cards.
+Employees can use commercial credit cards to make payments online, over the phone or in store for business-related purchases in line with spending limits and other restrictions set by the employer.
+They help businesses keep track of their spending, and they’re processed differently than traditional consumer cards.

 Credit card brands group transactions according to data level, which refers to the amount of information a business includes with a transaction when it goes through the authorization process.
 There are three data levels, but each card brand has their own way of classifying them.
 Discover only recognizes data level 1.
 American Express recognizes levels 1 and 2, but not level 3.
 Visa and MasterCard recognize all three levels but their specifications for levels 2 and 3 vary slightly.
 Visa calls them data levels while MasterCard calls them data rates.